alexa/alexa-auto-sdk/modules/alexa/README.md

     "<SQLITE_DATABASE_FILE_PATH>", [<LIST_OF_LOCALE_STRINGS>], "<DEFAULT_LOCALE_STRING>", "<TIMEZONE>", [[<LOCALE_STRING_PAIR>]]);
 ```

-Refer to the [core module](../core/README.md) documentation for steps to specify configuration data programatically or through a JSON file.
+Refer to the [core module](../core/README.md) documentation for steps to specify configuration data programmatically or through a JSON file.

-## Handling Speech Input <a id="handling-speech-input"></a>
+## Handling Speech Input

 It is the responsibility of the `AudioInputProvider` platform implementation to supply audio data to the Engine so that Alexa can process voice input.
 Since the Engine does not know how audio is managed on a specific platform, the specific audio capture implementation is up to you.
 An audio playback sound (earcon) is played whenever speech input is invoked.
 The playback is handled by whichever audio channel is assigned to the EARCON type.
 [Read more about handling media and volume here](#handling-audio-output).